The Map is not Proprietary

 My personal graphical editor of choice is Inkscape, which is a fine tool for all its warts (though it’s a little painful on Mac, where it is hosted as an X-11 application); typically, though, I create SVG either programmatically with a script or manually with a text editor (yes, I know that’s crazy… but it can be done).
 Michael, being a professional designer, uses Adobe Illustrator, and I am keen to have him use the tools he is most comfortable with.
 Since I want SVG to be used by mainstream designers, I want to understand how their tools work and what their workflow is like.

 So, in order to make sure that we can roundtrip the files as seamlessly as possible, while still leveraging the features of SVG, I set about today to establish a workflow with Illustrator, TextMate (my go-to text editor, with a custom SVG code template bundle), Firefox, and its native debugger extension Firebug (with its handy “Inspect Element” context-menu selection).
 My goal: to make reusable icons out of some of the graphical assets in the larger image, to be referenced by SVG’s <use> element.
-Read the rest of this entry »
+Continue reading “Stumbling Towards a Graphical Workflow”

 Platform Games

 I attended Google I/O a couple weeks ago, and had a great time.
-They really put the “hype” in HyperText Markup Language 5, identifying things like the Geolocation API and some of the WebApps Working Group deliverables as part of “HTML5″.
+They really put the “hype” in HyperText Markup Language 5, identifying things like the Geolocation API and some of the WebApps Working Group deliverables as part of “HTML5”.
 Not quite accurate, but it was a branding exercise, not a technical one.
 Notably absent from the things they rolled into HTML5 during the keynote, though, was SVG… in fact, they seemed to go out of their way to avoid it.

 Site Unseen